Track water storage, capacity and historical trends for major reservoirs in New South Wales, Victoria, Queensland and beyond.

 The surrounding catchment of Bendora also supports diverse local flora and fauna.
 When capacity allows, Bendora becomes a hub for regional tourism and water sports.
 However, environmental flow releases must be carefully balanced to protect downstream river health.

-With a mild reading of 6°C today, surface evaporation is significantly reduced, helping to preserve current volume.
-With 0mm of recent rainfall and partly cloudy skies, the catchment is relatively dry today.
+The weather around the catchment is currently recording 16°C. With 0mm of recent rainfall and clear sky skies, the catchment is relatively dry today.